StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Use LCG state directly as weight rather than PCG64
   - Too weak for general RNG but ok for this use case
-- We xor the weight with a different constant per Xoshiro256 register
+- Xor weight with different constant per Xoshiro256 register
 - Combine register and weight using "doubly bijective multiply"
   - $\mathrm{bimul}(s, w) = s + (2s + 1)w = (2s + 1)(2w + 1) ÷ 2 \pmod{2^{64}}$
-  - note: xor doesn't distribute over addition or multiplication
 - Finalize with per-register variant of PCG64 non-linear output
 - Accumulate into main RNG state — safe bc very non-linear

 ---
-# Problem Summary
+# Summary

 We want task forking _not_ to affect the main RNG

 - We need to add _some_ auxiliary RNG state to each task
-- SplitMix would require two 64-bit words: state & gamma
+- SplitMix would require 2 × 64-bit words: state & gamma
-- DotMix would require two 64-bit words: state & accumulator
+- DotMix would require 2 × 64-bit words: state & accumulator
+- Bifold only requires 1 × 64-bit word: LCG state for weights

 ---
-# Solution Summary
+# Summary

 We've modfied DotMix to the point of being almost unrecognizable

-- Only need one 64-bit word for auxiliary RNG (LCG)
+- "Dot product" is reduction with non-linear bijective reduction
 - Can safely accumulate into main RNG state
+- Can safely interleave main RNG usage
-- Provable $1/2^{256}$ collision resistance
+- Collision probability is $1/2^{256}$
 - Fast, simple task forking

-I've speculatively named this algorithm "Bifold"
+I've tentatively named this algorithm "Bifold"